Article Collection

 From Dockerfile

-There are two Dockerfile directives that define the default program to run in the container at startup – ENTRYPOINT and CMD.
-Both are by default empty (undefined).
+directives that define the default program to run at startup –

-We have seen an example of CMD in our earlier Dockerfile:
+We have seen the example of CMD

 FROM hello-world